selenajwilliams/depression-detection/README.md

 Below are steps to run…

+## 2. Instructions to Run
+Note that I had significant bugs with the open source code-bases in repo1 and repo2, so they are not functional despite using the instrucitons listed in their respective readmes.
+It could be a dependency or hardware issue or slight discrepancy in pre-processing/data cleaning and the model code.
+Below are instructions for running repo3, which I've been able to run successfully.
 #### **Running repo3**

 *Note that this runs on OSCAR Open on Demand (OOD).
 Due to the size of the dataset, you will need to run on some kind of virtual machine (VM) with significant memory and GPU ability.
 If you’re not using the OSCAR system at Brown University, replace references to OOD with a suitable VM*